 Number of Travellers

 Couple and family annual multi-trip policies are typically cheaper per person than individual annual policies.
-If you travel frequently as a family, the savings compound across multiple trips throughout the year.
+If you travel frequently as a couple or family, the savings compound across multiple trips throughout the year.

 When Annual Multi-Trip Insurance Makes Sense

 Annual multi-trip cover is not for everyone.
-Here are the scenarios where it typically provides the best value.
+Here are the scenarios where it typically provides the best value for Australian travellers.

-Kiwis who fly to Australia multiple times per year for family visits, business, or weekend getaways.
+Australians who fly to Bali, New Zealand, or other nearby destinations multiple times per year for holidays, family visits, or weekend breaks.

-• An Australia-only annual policy is very affordable compared to multiple single-trip purchases
+• A destination-specific annual policy for nearby countries is very affordable compared to multiple single-trip purchases

-• Per-trip caps of 30 days comfortably cover most trans-Tasman trips
+• Per-trip caps of 45 days comfortably cover most holiday trips to these destinations

 Frequent Business Travellers

-Professionals who take multiple international work trips throughout the year and need consistent cover.
+Australian professionals who take multiple international work trips throughout the year and need consistent cover across all of them.

-• One policy covers all business trips without separate purchase each time
+• One policy covers all business trips without a separate purchase each time

-• Some employers may cover the cost of an annual multi-trip policy as a benefit
+• Some employers may cover the cost of an annual multi-trip policy as an employee benefit

 Multiple Holiday Planners

-Travellers who take several holidays per year - perhaps a Pacific Island getaway, a European summer trip, and a trans-Tasman visit.
+Australians who take several holidays per year, perhaps a Bali escape, a European summer trip, and a New Zealand ski holiday.

 • Three or more trips per year is the typical break-even point for annual policies